Everyday working class, fascism is real

 One of the earliest accounts for why elements of the working class might not unite in solidarity was economic.
 It ignored the cultural and psychological explanations that were invoked later on.
 Lenin’s book, Imperialism the Highest Stage of Capitalism, was based on the findings of John A. Hobson.
 The book explained how the contradictions of capitalism were no longer so intense in the metropolis, in places like Paris, London and Berlin because of the wealth that accrued in these places from empire.
 Consequently, Lenin concluded, the potential for revolutionary change in these countries was considerably diminished.

 The contradictions of capitalism intensify at the periphery.
 In developing countries usually wealth is extracted by multinational companies at low cost in the form of raw materials: everything from minerals and oil to agricultural products like coffee, sugar, chocolate and tea.
 A nationalist struggle in a developing country like this is by its very nature anti-imperialist.
-It is an attempt to wrest control of natural resources and markets away from intentional corporations, corporations backed by military power.
+It is an attempt to wrest control of natural resources and markets away from international corporations, corporations backed by military power.

-the Union Jack nationalism of elements of the British working class, is not progressive and anti-imperialist, rather it is often deeply reactionary, nostalgic for empire.
+the Union Jack nationalism of elements of the British white working class, is not progressive and anti-imperialist, rather it is often deeply reactionary, nostalgic for empire.
 It is a nationalism that rejects solidarity across racial and gender lines.

 While workers in droves lose their jobs in the USA, US corporations move to Mexico and China in order to pay much less to Mexican and Chinese workers and force them to slave in poor conditions for longer hours.
 China has the advantage – for global capitalism – of being a tyranny.
 The workers who come to a collective political consciousness about their shared exploitation don’t live so much in Western Europe any more, but in places like India, China and Brazil.

-In contrast, the Union Jack nationalism of elements of the British working class, is not progressive and anti-imperialist, rather it is often deeply reactionary, nostalgic for empire.
+In contrast, the Union Jack nationalism of elements of the British white working class, is not progressive and anti-imperialist, rather it is often deeply reactionary, nostalgic for empire.
 It is a nationalism that rejects solidarity across racial and gender lines.
 Certainly it rejects solidarity with exploited migrants.
-When it comes to colonialism or slavery often white working class nationalism is unapologetic.
+When it comes to memories of colonialism or slavery often white working class nationalism is unapologetic.

 There is a big difference between the healthy and justifiable nationalism of a country that is at the receiving end of the unfairness of traditional, unequal north-south relations and the toxic patriotism of the working class inhabitants in a country which dictates the terms of trade and dominates weaker nations.